 Shopify and Square are both market leaders when it comes to providing POS hardware and software solutions for in-person selling.

-Hardware devices from Shopify and Square are similarly priced — you can pick up a basic contactless card reader from either company for $49.
+And these hardware devices are similarly priced — you can pick up a basic contactless card reader from either company for around $50.
 But Shopify has a bit of an edge over Square when it comes to its POS hardware availability: its hardware is available in 14 countries while Square’s is only available in 8.

 For more permanent selling environments like shops and restaurants, you can pick up full retail POS kits from Shopify and Square.

-One difference to note here is that Square provides its own integrated tablet register ($799), whereas with Shopify, it’s a case of integrating an iPad into your POS hardware mix.
+One difference to note here is that Square provides its own integrated tablet register ($799), whereas with Shopify, it’s a case of integrating an iPad or Android tablet into your POS hardware mix.

 Of course, if you’re only starting out with POS selling, you might not want to fork out cash on POS hardware immediately.
 You can use both Shopify and Square to take payment using your smartphone — both companies let you accept ‘tap’ payments using an iPhone with the ‘tap to pay on iPhone’ service.